wp-plugins/flyzoo/readme.txt

 ####Chat Features####

-* **Hosted chat**: cloud based chat, built to ensure a fast message delivery without overloading your server
+* **Hosted chat**: built to ensure a fast message delivery without overloading your server

 * **Single Sign On**: users can automatically join the chat using their existing WordPress accounts